Creating a brighter future for those facing pancreatic cancer

 In January 2013, President Obama signed the landmark Recalcitrant Cancer Research Act into law, following five years of intense effort by our passionate advocates and volunteers.
 The Act requires the NCI to develop “scientific frameworks,” or strategic plans, for our nation’s deadliest cancers, starting with pancreatic and lung cancers.
 The “Scientific Framework for Pancreatic Adenocarcinoma,” released ahead of schedule in March 2014, provides suggestions for how to move forward with four specific research initiatives that are important steps toward improving survival rates.
 These initiatives built upon an earlier NCI report incorporating key input from our organization.
 The NCI released the “Scientific Framework for Small Cell Lung Cancer” in July 2014 and is now charged with developing reports for other deadly cancers, defined as those with a five-year survival rate below 50 percent.

 Also in 2014, our congressional champions formed the Congressional Caucus on the Deadliest Cancers to educate fellow Members of Congress about what must be done to combat pancreatic cancer and other deadly cancers.

 Patient and Liaison Services (PALS)

-Event participation drives progress
+Event participation drives greater awareness and raises funds.

-With your support, we can meet our goal to double pancreatic cancer survival by 2020.
-A recent analysis by our organization revealed that pancreatic cancer is projected to move from the fourth to the second leading cause of cancer death in the U.S. by the year 2020, and possibly as early as 2015.
-We cannot let survival for pancreatic cancer continue to languish in the single digits any longer.
+With your support, we can meet our goal of doubling pancreatic cancer survival by 2020.
+Pancreatic cancer is projected to move from the fourth to the second leading cause of cancer-related death in the United States by that same year.
+We cannot let this prediction come true, and we cannot allow pancreatic cancer survival to languish in the single digits any longer.